kavinyao/blog.kavinyao.com/posts/nzxt-h400-to-h510.md

 Basically all my problems with H400 are fixed in H510.

-There's one thing I don't like H500: thermals and noise.
-Since I literally transplanted my mATX build from H400 to H510, the only variable is the case.
-And the fans are running noticeably louder and CPU temp is also higher at idle or load.
+The only thing I don't like about H510 is the worse acoustics.
 This is not a surprise though since [plenty of](https://www.youtube.com/watch?v=7HK5Aulw7YI) [reviews](https://www.youtube.com/watch?v=_ixFt7h8fak) have pointed out this problem.
-[Some](https://www.youtube.com/watch?v=ApdliGCqtZg) even suggested not using any front in-take fans as they don't help with reducing CPU temp at load.
-I found this claim to be true but having front in-take fans will help CPU idle temp, which I consider a win.
-I'll use it for a few more days and decide if the noise is tolerable.
+[Some](https://www.youtube.com/watch?v=ApdliGCqtZg) even suggested not using any front in-take fans as they don't help with reducing CPU temp at load (although I found this claim to be true but having front in-take fans will help CPU idle temp).
+Luckily, this problem is not unsolvable at a small cost of performance.
+Since I'm not using any hard drives, the only source of noise is the fans.
+Apart from the sheer loudness at high load, variation of fan speed within a short time window also introduces additional unpleasant sound (especially when some hardware has zero-fan mode).
+The tunings I did:

+- I added 2 front in-take fans which helps bring down temps (and noise) when system is idle.
+- For CPU and chassis fans, I set fan speed at a constant value if CPU temperature is below 55°C and a linear increase up towards 90°C.
+- For GPU, I lowered boost clock and power target as well as set a [fan curve](/posts/asus-gpu-zero-fan) that effectively disables zero-fan mode.

+Things I tried but didn't work out:

+- moving down GPU to the second X16 slot
+- lower minimum processor state in Windows 10's power plan options

+It wasn't an easy process to tune the acoustics since it's largely an art instead of science.
+Although there are lots of resources online not many of them are actual useful.
+At one stage I was even considering swapping in an after-market cooler on the GPU and ditching the new case.
+However I did learn new techniques and the final setup is actually quieter than my H400 build.
+And I'm pretty satisfied with the result.